ILESKOV/Family/docs/index.md

 function breeding(uint256 _firstParentID, uint256 _secondParentID, string _boyName, string _girlName) external virtual
 ```

-_This is a function to mint KID_BOY or KID_GIRL tokens depending on randomness
+_This is a function to mint KID_BOY or KID_GIRL tokens depending on randomness.
-In order to call this function user required to have MAN and WOMAN types of token
+In order to call this function user required to have MAN and WOMAN types of token.
 New KID token will have lastname from the first parent and initial age is set to 0.
 Mint does not require additional ether.